top of page

 • DC power cable (15 m / 49.92 ft)

-• Power supply plug
+• AC power supply plug

 • Starlink plug

-The power supply passed through the roof using a cable gland to seal it.
+The power supply passes through the roof using a cable gland to seal it.
 The gland originally sat under the High Performance dish, which we've since removed, but the position was also guided by the internal structure of the roof.

 From there, we ran the power cable directly back to our 48V DC system using a Victron Orion-Tr DC to DC converter, a choice we made for maximum efficiency.
+The dish has a power input rating of 12-48VDC, 60W, making it compatible with boat electrical systems.

-Review of Starlink Mini on a boat
+Performance review of Starlink Mini on a boat

 • The power draw is usually around 25W, which is a 60–75% power saving over the old dish.
 It’s changed our daily energy use noticeably to the point where we run the generator less often.